shoc71/profile-maker/README.md

-# Profile Maker
+# Profile Maker - over 900,000 names

 Biggest list of names that you'll find on the internet.

-With over, **900,000 names**
-in the names_list directory, you can make a zillion unique names to your heart's desire.
+With over, **900,000 names** in the names_list directory, you can make a zillion unique names to your heart's desire.
 Just download the repository or take whatever resources you like but at least credit this repository.

 ### -----------